Alaska hero image

 How Churches Use Alaska

-• Anchorage gatherings that pair creation care teaching with Alaska Native cultural experiences
+• Anchorage gatherings that pair creation care teaching with Alaska Native cultural learning

-• Denali devotionals with mountaintop views, sled dog demonstrations, and testimonies under the midnight sun
+• Denali devotionals with mountain views, sled dog demonstrations, and testimony sharing under the midnight sun

-• Inside Passage sailings with nightly worship, donor appreciation, and glacier-front communion moments
+• Inside Passage sailings with nightly worship, donor appreciation, and communion against glacier backdrops

-• Winter aurora retreats near Fairbanks that weave prayer, vision casting, and sabbath rest into quiet evenings
+• Winter aurora retreats near Fairbanks that combine prayer, vision casting, and sabbath rest in quieter settings

 What Works Well